 - The joint venture regulations do not contain provisions for finding one joint venturer inordinately reliant upon another joint venturer.

 These bits of advice are helpful.
-Good on the VA for providing this guidance to veteran business owners.
+Kudos to the VA for providing this guidance to veteran business owners.

 One last statement in the brief is a bit mysterious: